There’s no official finish line for potty training.

 - When your child moves to cloth underwear, they’ll quickly get the message when they’re wet!

-- Training pants with wetness Liner will help your toddler get used to that idea and help feel the difference between wet and dry
+- Training pants will help your toddler get used to that idea and help feel the difference between wet and dry

 - Training pants have a thin liner that briefly holds the wetness against a child’s skin to help feel the difference, but absorb when they need toso your child can still take accidents in their stride